I Know What I Did Last Summer – My Top 7 Secret Sunny Spots in British Columbia

 As the sun set on another Beautiful British Columbia summer, I decided to detail my favourite 14 sun-drenched memories from my summer travels.

-In the second post I cover the secret sunny spaces I found in Europe and Central America, but here in the first installment I share my 7 secret summertastic spots near my home in British Columbia…
+In the second post I cover the secret sunny spaces I found in Europe and Central America, but here in the first installment I share my 7 secret summertastic spots near my home in Vancouver, British Columbia…

 1. Secret City Rooftop Garden – Installation Art In Vancouver’s Chinatown